inmindos/DZG-Site/CONTRIBUTING.md

 First off, thanks for your interest in contributing to this project.

 This guide assumes that you have a github account and a basic understanding of how Git works.
-If not, I'd recommend that you go thru [this guide](https://kbroman.org/github_tutorial/) first
+If not, I'd recommend that you go through [this guide](https://kbroman.org/github_tutorial/) first

 ## What Should I Help With

-We have a list of open issues that we require help with in our [issue tracker in GitHub](https://github.com/binnyva/gatsby-garden/issues).
+We have a list of open issues that we require help with in our [issue tracker in GitHub](https://github.com/binnyva/11-garden/issues).
 Select one of the tasks there to start with.

 If you have not contributed to an GitHub project yet, this page will help you get you up to speed.